kapouer/matchdom/README.md

 - insert fragment before cursor (the default behavior)
 - insert it somewhere else
 - do nothing in which case the fragment is not inserted

-### filter one:selector

-If the current value is a dom node or fragment, runs querySelector(selector) on it.

-### filter all:selector

-If the current value is a dom node or fragment, runs querySelectorAll(selector) on it, and return a fragment of the selected nodes.

 ## Hooks